animatable-js/animatable_js/README.md

 controller.addListener(value => {
   console.log(value);

-  console.log(controller.relValue); // Relative value are always returned from 0 to 1.
+  // Relative value are always returned from 0 to 1. console.log(controller.relValue);

+  // Progress value are always returned from 0 to 1, and no subtraction.
+  // This always means that the value increases from 0 to 1. console.log(controller.progressValue);
 });
 controller.addStatusListener(status => {
   console.log(status);